 Online shopping isn’t new, but the number of businesses opening e-commerce stores and consumers shopping online has increased dramatically since the pandemic.
 Globally, there were 2.14 billion digital consumers as of 2021.
 That’s 27.6% of the global population of 7.74 billion.
 More than one out of every four people you encounter shops online, emphasizing the importance of efficient logistics services.

 According to Morgan Stanley, the e-commerce market is forecast to grow from $3.3 trillion to $5.4 trillion by 2026.
-While the e-commerce and logistics industry is booming, delivering a memorable brand experience has become more challenging.
+While the e-commerce and logistics services industry is booming, delivering a memorable brand experience has become more challenging

-As a result, investing in shipping logistics management or supply chain management for better customer experience with lower costs is crucial for improving the bottom line.
-Here, we will discuss the definition of shipping logistics and how to optimize your shipping process.
+As a result, investing in shipping logistics management or supply chain management for better customer satisfaction with lower costs is crucial for improving the bottom line.
+Here, we will discuss the definition of shipping logistics and how to optimize your shipping and logistics process.